From 1 April 2014, a 50% reduction in the Council Tax payable on an annexe may be awarded where the annexe is:

-The 50% reduction is on top of any other discount you or your relative may be entitled to.
-For example, if your adult son is living in the annexe on his own.
-He will be liable for Council Tax and be entitled to a 25% single occupier discount and a 50% annexe discount (so the 75% due is halved, and the billable amount is 37.5%).
+The 50% reduction is in addition to any other discount you or your relative may be entitled to.
+For example, if your adult son is living in the annexe on his own, he will be liable for Council Tax.
+He will also be entitled to a 25% single occupier discount and a 50% annexe discount.
+The 75% due is halved, and the billable amount is 37.5%.

 The criteria for the annexe discount is:

 - the annexe is being used by the resident of the main house, as part of their main home; or

 - the annexe is lived in by a relative of the person who lives in the main house